dnmfarrell/jp/README.md

 N.B.
 Bash's test function does not support "greater-than-or-equal" or "less-than-or-equal" string comparisons.

 #### .match
-Pops the top stack item which should be a string containing an extended posix pattern.
+Pops TOS which should be a string containing an extended posix pattern.
 Pops the next item (which should be a string or number) compares them, pushing true/false onto the stack.

     jp 5 '"^[0-9]+$"' .match
     true